giornogoldenwind/foss-donations/README.md

 These projects accept direct donations in some shape, fashion, or form.

 ### [Bromite](https://www.bromite.org/)

+This non-[Tor](https://en.wikipedia.org/wiki/Tor_(network)) browser has [ad blocking](https://en.wikipedia.org/wiki/Ad_blocking), so this makes web browsing on an Android device more bearable.
+(I'm looking at you with contempt, [Vanadium](https://github.com/GrapheneOS/Vanadium) - which can only be used on GrapheneOS devices and lacks dark theme rendering of web pages and always-on Incognito mode.
+I don't give a hoot if installing Bromite via Droid-ify [breaks](https://wonderfall.dev/fdroid-issues/) the Android security model - as long as Michael Bazzell recommends some form of F-Droid, I'll keep my F-Droid repository apps updated via Droid-ify.
+Shut your mouth and either improve F-Droid or make a better competitor to F-Droid.)

 * [Info page](https://www.bromite.org/#donate)
     * Credit/debit card via [Patreon](https://www.patreon.com/csagan5)
     * Cryptocurrency